velveteer/mithril-paginate/README.md

 ####paginate.rowAttr()
 + Default: {}.
 Accepts an object for setting attributes on table rows.

+### Example
+[http://jsfiddle.net/Pu6r5/5/](http://jsfiddle.net/Pu6r5/5/)

+### Notes
 This is a work in progress and there are bugs.
 Contributions and criticisms are welcome.

-### Example
-[http://jsfiddle.net/Pu6r5/5/](http://jsfiddle.net/Pu6r5/5/)